-How To Talk To Someone with Alzheimer’s or Dementia
+How to Communicate with Someone with Alzheimer’s or Dementia

 Declining cognition is a challenge for older adults and anyone in their sphere of influence.
 Try as they might, people with cognitive conditions such as dementia or Alzheimer’s disease will gradually lose some thinking abilities, according to Healthline.
 They may be challenged by difficulties in learning, paying attention, reasoning and remembering.